Naereen/web-sphinx/wakatime.en.rst

       -w or -week

-The help (``wakatime -help``) is nothing but confused, but we can guess its use `by directly reading its source-code <https://github.com/wakatime/WakaTimeCLI/blob/master/src/lib/wakatime.js#L237>`_...
+The help (``wakatime -help``) is not very clear, but we can guess its use `by directly reading its source-code <https://github.com/JoshLankford/WakaTimeCLI/blob/master/src/lib/wakatime.js#L237>`_.

 .. note:: This tool is writing its results with ANSI colors, sweet!

-   Yeah, but it is less sweet when we `see that the colors had been brutally included directly <https://github.com/wakatime/WakaTimeCLI/blob/master/src/lib/wakatime.js#L10>`_ in the script...
+   Yeah, but it is less sweet when we see that the colors are used even if the output is a terminal which does not support them, or if it is a file (but `this is not the script's fault <https://github.com/JoshLankford/WakaTimeCLI/blob/master/src/lib/wakatime.js#L10>`_ but `its a bug in the cli-color npm module <https://www.npmjs.com/package/cli-color#clc-strip-formatedtext>`_ that should have implemented a better detection of the output, like `I did for ANSIColors a few years ago <https://bitbucket.org/lbesson/ansi-colors/src/master/ANSIColors.py?fileviewer=file-view-default#ANSIColors.py-286>`)

    As `this message explains it <http://stackoverflow.com/a/6307894>`_, this is NOT the good practice to follow.
+   (`I opened an issue about that on the GitHub repo for WakaTimeCLI <https://github.com/JoshLankford/WakaTimeCLI/issues/11>`_)

    But thanks to `this sed command <http://www.commandlinefu.com/commands/view/3584/remove-color-codes-special-characters-with-sed>`_ (` | sed -r "s:\\x1B\\[[0-9;]*[mK]::g"`) I thought I would be able to include the output of a `wakatime` command in this page.